Henri Bienvenu

-Henri Bienvenu Ntsama (born 5 July 1988) is a Cameroonian footballer who plays for French club FC Métropole Troyenne as a striker.
+Henri Bienvenu Ntsama (born 5 July 1988) is a Cameroonian footballer who plays as a striker.

 Career

 CA Bizertin

 Henri Bienvenu began his professional career in the 2006–07 season at Club Athlétique Bizertin in highest Tunisian League.
 The following season, he scored seven goals.

 Espérance

 In January 2008, Bienvenu moved to league rivals Espérance Sportive de Tunis.
 In the 2008–09 season, he completed 21 games for the club scoring 6 goals and won the Tunisian Ligue 1 with Espérance.Winning a North African Champions Cup, Tunisian National Cup.
 After the following season, during which he played 11 league games for the club, he left in January 2010.

 Young Boys

 In January 2010, Bienvenu joined Swiss club BSC Young Boys signing a contract until the summer of 2013.
 On 7 February, he made his debut for the club in the away game against FC Basel, being substituted on for fellow striker Matar Coly in the 72nd minute.
 Bienvenu played a total of 55 games in the Axpo Super League scoring 21 goals.
 Almost qualifying BSC Young Boys for champions league after scoring the winning goal against Fenerbaçe but unfortunately lost to Tottenham in London gave him a ticket to join Fenerbaçe.